-Prerequisite(s): Managerial Economics (MBA 723).
+Prerequisite(s): MBA Foundations (MBA 707) or Healthcare Delivery Systems (HCM 735).

 Globalization has opened the world marketplace to companies that were once merely regional or even local operations.
 This course is designed to equip you with the knowledge and decision-making skills to perform effectively as a leader within a company with global operations.
 Course content covers multinational business strategies, from exporting to foreign direct investment, as well as economic, political, and cultural influences on the international marketplace.